Eunice Kennedy Shriver: Charity work and awards

 Shriver became executive vice president of the Joseph P. Kennedy Jr. Foundation in 1957.
 She shifted the organization's focus from Catholic charities to research on the causes of intellectual disabilities, and humane ways to treat them.
 This interest eventually culminated in, among other things, the Special Olympics movement.

 A long-time advocate for children's health and disability issues, Shriver championed the creation of the President's Panel on Mental Retardation in 1961.
-The panel was significant in the movement from institutionalization to community integration in the US and throughout the world.
+The panel was significant in the movement from institutionalization to community integration in the U.S. and throughout the world.
 Shriver was a key founder of the National Institute of Child Health and Human Development (NICHD), a part of the National Institutes of Health in 1962.
-She has also helped to establish numerous other university programs, government initiatives, health-care facilities, and support service networks throughout the country.

-In 1962, Shriver founded Camp Shriver, a camp for children with special needs that was held on her Maryland farm.
-Camp Shriver later evolved into the Special Olympics.
+In 1962, Shriver founded Camp Shriver, a summer day camp for children and adults with intellectual disabilities at her Maryland farm to explore their capabilities in a variety of sports and physical activities.
+From that camp came the concept of Special Olympics.
 Shriver founded the Special Olympics in 1968.
-That year, the Joseph P. Kennedy Jr. Foundation helped to plan and fund the First International Special Olympics Summer Games, held in Chicago, Illinois.
-In her speech at the opening ceremony, Shriver said, "'The Chicago Special Olympics prove a very fundamental fact, the fact that exceptional children — children with mental retardation — can be exceptional athletes, the fact that through sports they can realize their potential for growth.'"
+That year, the Joseph P. Kennedy Jr. Foundation helped to plan and fund the First International Special Olympics Summer Games, held in Chicago's Soldier Field where 1,000 athletes with intellectual disabilities from 26 states and Canada competed.
+In her speech at the opening ceremony, Shriver said, "The Chicago Special Olympics prove a very fundamental fact, the fact that exceptional children — mentally disabled children — can be exceptional athletes, the fact that through sports they can realize their potential for growth."
 Special Olympics Inc. was established as a nonprofit charity in 1968; since that time, nearly three million athletes have participated.

 In 1969, Shriver moved to France and pursued her interest in intellectual disability there.
 She started organizing small activities with Paris organizations, mostly reaching out to families of kids who had special needs to provide activities for them, laying the foundation for a robust international expansion of the Special Olympics in the late 1970s and 1980s.

 In 1982, Shriver founded the Eunice Kennedy Shriver National Center for Community of Caring at University of Utah, Salt Lake City.
 The Community is a "grades K-12, whole school, comprehensive character education program with a focus on disabilities... adopted by almost 1,200 schools nationwide and in Canada".

 Shriver was awarded the nation's highest civilian award, the Presidential Medal of Freedom, in 1984 by U.S. President Ronald Reagan for her work on behalf of persons with disabilities.
 In 1988, she received the Laetare Medal, considered the highest award for American Catholics, by the University of Notre Dame.
 In 1990 Shriver was awarded the Eagle Award from the United States Sports Academy.
 The Eagle Award is the academy's highest international honor and was awarded to Shriver for her significant contributions to international sport.

-In 1992, Shriver received the Senator John Heinz Award for Greatest Public Service Benefiting the Disadvantaged, an award given out annually by Jefferson Awards.
+In 1992, Shriver received the Senator John Heinz Award for Greatest Public Service Benefiting the Disadvantaged, an award given out annually by the Jefferson Awards for Public Service.